For Everyday Dog Owners Struggling With Out-Of-Control Barking, Lunging, Or Snapping...

 That's why it tends to get worse over time, not better.

-Root Cause #3: Genetic Expression
+Root #3: Genetic Expression

 This one's tricky because it's not really a "problem" — it's normal dog behavior showing up in the wrong place.